-The Department of English reaffirms its commitment to the differential grading scale as defined in the official SJSU Catalog ("The Grading System").
-Grades issued represent a full range of student performance: A=excellent; B=above average; C=average; D=below average; F=failure.
+The Department of English reaffirms its commitment to the differential grading scale as defined by the SJSU Catalog (Grades-Letter Grading).
+Grades issued must represent a full range of student performance: A+/A/A-= excellent; B+/B/B-= above average; C+/C/C-= average; D+/D/D-= below average; F= failure.
+Within any of the letter grade ranges (e.g. B+/B/B-), the assignment of a + or - grade will reflect stronger (+) or weaker (-) completion of the goals of the assignment.

 Instructors will comment on and grade the quality of student writing as well as the quality of ideas being conveyed.
 All student writing should be distinguished by correct grammar and punctuation, appropriate diction and syntax, and well-organized content (paragraphs).
 Thoughtful responses with an attention to detail exemplify excellence.